ZenexHubScript/Zenex-hub/README.md

 (Features for V1)

+🔴 Script hub Version no updates

+🔴 No errors and everything fully working

 🔴 Custom GUI (Will most likely not be added)

 🟡 Fully custom scripts (Will most likely not be added fully)

 🔴 Key system or Paid and free plan (Will most likely not be added)

+🟡 Add Kick if Zenex hub is updating (Checks for updates) (Works but some parts of it are not done)

+🟡 Add Error codes for stuff that won't load (Works but some parts of it are not done)

+🟡 Add Gamefetcher It grabs the games that you are in and puts the script for that game if it is supported (Works but some parts of it are not done)

+🟡 Exploit checker (Executors that are on Zenex hub Blacklist/Executors known to be rats and stuff) (Works but some parts of it are not done)

+🔴 Low Support Mode (Makes executors that have low unc use a script that has fewer features)

+🔴 Api And Doc Tells you how to use and setup + Put Zenex hub Scripts into your scripts

 🟢 (Finish this as the Last update)

+(Games for V1)

+🔴 (Risky haul) (Will most likely not be added) (I never played so idk)

+🔴 (Arcade Empire script) (Will most likely not be added)

+🔴 Auto collect (Will most likely not be added)

+🔴 Auto buy (Will most likely not be added)

 -----------------------